-- CDOT has investigated traffic noise levels along C-470 using today's traffic and the traffic C-470 is forecasted to carry in 2035 as a result of the proposed project. - The analysis identified residential, commercial, and recreational locations that are anticipated to be impacted by future traffic noise, based on CDOT criteria. - Any impacted locations were further evaluated to determine if noise mitigation met the criteria for recommending barrier construction by CDOT. - Per CDOT criteria, CDOT has determined: 1) if effective noise mitigation can physically be constructed to reduce forecasted noise levels; and 2) if this noise mitigation is acoustically effective and cost effective.
-This process was detailed in the adopted CDOT Noise Analysis and Abatement Guidelines, as last updated in February 2013. - If the technical criteria were met, noise mitigation was recommended for that location. - If noise mitigation was recommended, those properties that would benefit from the mitigation will vote to determine if they want mitigation to be constructed at their location.
-Mitigation would be implemented if the vote resulted in a simple majority, with greater than 50% of benefitted properties voting for the mitigation. - The revised EA only recommended noise mitigation.
-Final design of the construction project will determine final noise impacts and mitigation conclusions. - If traffic noise mitigation is warranted, CDOT will implement traffic noise mitigation during the construction project only for the geographic limits that corresponds to the limits of construction along the highway.
-The construction limits are defined as C-470 between I-25 and Wadsworth.
+- CDOT has investigated traffic noise levels along C-470 using today's traffic and the traffic C-470 is forecasted to carry in 2035 as a result of the proposed project. - The analysis has identified residential, commercial, and recreational locations that are anticipated to be impacted by future traffic noise, based on CDOT criteria. - Any impacted locations are further evaluated to determine if noise mitigation meets the criteria for recommending barrier construction by CDOT. - Per CDOT criteria, CDOT has determined: 1) if effective noise mitigation can physically be constructed to reduce forecasted noise levels; and 2) if this noise mitigation is acoustically effective and cost effective.
+This process is detailed in the adopted CDOT Noise Analysis and Abatement Guidelines, as last updated in February 2013. - If the technical criteria are met, noise mitigation is recommended for that location. - If noise mitigation is recommended, those properties that would benefit from the mitigation will vote to determine if they want mitigation to be constructed at their location.
+Mitigation would be implemented if the vote resulted in a simple majority, with greater than 50% of benefitted properties voting for the mitigation. - The Revised EA will only recommend noise mitigation.
+Final design of the construction project will determine final noise impacts and mitigation conclusions. - If traffic noise mitigation is warranted, CDOT will implement traffic noise mitigation during the 2016 construction project only for the geographic limits that corresponds to the limits of construction along the highway.
+The construction limits will be confirmed during final design.